 I could go on and on listing all the things I like, but you will have to go try this machine at your Bernina dealer to see all the wonderful things it does.
 During the six months I’ve been using this machine I’ve tried it all — not just a test, but in actual use.
 I’ve done piecing, machine appliqué, machine quilting, embroidery, home decorative sewing, and mending.
 Throughout, the Aurora 440QE performed flawlessly.

 I’ve been trying to prepare myself for returning this machine to Bernina.
 I didn’t realize how much I really liked it until I started writing this review and I had time to reflect on all I’ve done.
 Its return will leave a hole in my sewing room not easily filled.
 Even without the optional embroidery module, the Bernina Aurora 440 QE is a great machine for quilters and well worth the investment.

-The Bernina Aurora is no longer for sale, but you can find it on ebay.
-If you are looking for a new sewing machine you might want to consider reading my reviews of quilting machines or if an embroidery machine is what you are after you might want to check out the Brother SE400.
+However, you will no longer find the Bernina Aurora in your local store, but you can still find it on ebay.
+If you are looking for a new sewing machine you might want to consider reading my reviews of quilting machines here or if an embroidery machine is what you are after you might want to check out the Brother SE400, which I review here.